ClickCease

 Residential Property Management

-Residential management covers the oversight of living spaces such as single-family homes, multifamily apartments, and condominiums.
+Residential management covers the oversight of living spaces such as single-family homes, multifamily apartments, and co-ops, and condominiums.
 Vacation rentals and townhomes fall under the high-volume residential category.
 Long-term rentals typically follow a standard twelve-month lease term to provide stability for both parties.
-Managers prioritize knowledge of Fair Housing laws and state-specific landlord-tenant regulations to avoid legal penalties.
-Security deposit rules and habitability standards remain the primary compliance focus for these professionals.
-Clients range from individual landlords with one unit to large institutional multifamily operators.
-Residential success depends on maintaining high occupancy and responding quickly to tenant requests.
+Property managers must follow Fair Housing laws and state-specific landlord-tenant regulations to avoid legal penalties.
+Some examples of landlord-tenant regulations include security deposit laws and habitability standards.
+Residential property management clients range from individual investors with few units to large institutional multifamily operators with thousands of units.

 Commercial Property Management

 Commercial management involves the administration of business-focused properties like office buildings and retail centers.
-Mixed-use developments and medical offices require specialized oversight to handle their diverse tenant needs.
-Lease terms extend from five to fifteen years to provide long-term predictability for business operations.
-Distinct structures like triple-net leases and common area maintenance charges shift specific costs to the tenants.
-Managers calculate percentage rent for retail stores based on their annual gross sales.
-Essential skills include lease abstracting and tracking tenant improvement allowances for new build-outs.
-Awareness of ASC 842 standards ensures that financial reporting remains accurate for commercial leases.
+Mixed-use developments and medical offices require specialized oversight to handle diverse tenant needs.
+Lease terms usually cover five to fifteen years to provide long-term predictability for business operations.
+Commercial leases often include distinct structures like triple-net leases and common area maintenance (CAM) charges shift specific costs from the owner to the tenants.
+Special considerations for property managers include ASC 842 standards which ensures financial reporting remains accurate for commercial leases.

 Industrial Property Management

-Industrial management covers the oversight of warehouses, distribution centers, and manufacturing plants.
-Cold storage facilities and last-mile logistics hubs represent growing sub-sectors within this category.
+Industrial management covers the oversight of properties such as warehouses, distribution centers, and manufacturing plants.
 Managers focus on physical building specifications like loading dock access and clear ceiling heights.
 Environmental compliance and high-capacity power requirements remain top operational priorities for these assets.
 Single-tenant net leases dominate the industrial sector to simplify the relationship between owners and occupants.
 Flex space provides a combination of office and warehouse areas for growing businesses.
 Industrial properties require a focus on logistics and safety standards rather than individual residential amenities.

 Special-Purpose Property Management